Kris Bryant Preview, Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 13th-ranked team ERA across all league pitching staffs (4.10).
+- The Dodgers have the 13th-ranked team ERA across all MLB pitching staffs (4.08).

-- In his last time out on Thursday, the righty threw six innings against the Detroit Tigers, allowing two earned runs while surrendering three hits.
+- Dodgers pitchers combine to give up 191 total home runs at a clip of 1.2 per game (to rank 17th in the league).

+- The righty's most recent time out came on Friday against the San Francisco Giants, when he tossed 4 2/3 innings, surrendering one earned run without allowing a hit.

-- The 24-year-old has put together a 3.97 ERA and 8.4 strikeouts per nine innings in 20 games this season, while allowing a batting average of .228 to his opponents.
+- In 12 games this season, the 23-year-old has a 5.13 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .209 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.